Autoantibodies: disease markers

 • High-dose intravenous corticosteroids are the first-line management for tumefactive relapses.

-• Aggressive supportive management in the acute phase is crucial because the predicted long-term outcome of many patients is good.
+• Aggressive supportive management in the acute phase is crucial because the predicted long-term outcome of many patients is generally good.

 The terms tumefactive demyelinating lesions and tumefactive multiple sclerosis are often used interchangeably, although these terms are not synonymous.
 A tumefactive demyelinating lesion is any CNS demyelinating lesion that appears tumor-like.
 Tumefactive demyelinating lesions can be caused by a variety of disorders, including, but not limited to, multiple sclerosis.
 The term tumefactive multiple sclerosis usually refers to multiple sclerosis with tumor-like lesions, but this term is sometimes used to refer to both typical multiple sclerosis and the rare multiple sclerosis variants that can cause tumefactive lesions, including Marburg acute multiple sclerosis, Balo concentric sclerosis, and Schilder disease.
 Whether these entities are variants of multiple sclerosis, as they have historically been identified, or discrete pathophysiologic entities remains controversial.
 This article focuses on workup of tumefactive multiple sclerosis and the variants of multiple sclerosis that present with tumefactive lesions:

 • Marburg acute multiple sclerosis

 Tumefactive demyelination can also occur in other conditions including autoimmune diseases (eg, Sjogren disease, lupus erythematosus, neuromyelitis optica, associated with aquaporin 4 (AQP4) antibody, acute disseminated encephalomyelitis (ADEM), and myelin oligodendrocyte glycoprotein [MOG] antibody-associated disease), infectious diseases (eg, HIV), malignancy (eg, renal cell carcinoma), related to drugs (eg, fingolimod, tacrolimus), and postinfectious conditions (eg, acute disseminated encephalomyelitis, acute hemorrhage leukoencephalitis).
 These are beyond the scope of this article.